 Saturday 11th September 2021, 11am to 2.30pm – this event has now passed

-Join us in searching out local trees, to forage natural material to make a medicinal syrups that have fantastic immune boosting properties, known to prevent and sooth symptoms of influenza & other winter viruses.
-Lunch break 12.30pm to 1pm.
-After lunch join us for a natural ink dying and cyanotype printing workshop – feel free to bring plant leaves and material to to use as inspiration.
+Residents, alongside Kayle and Chris, searched out local trees to forage natural material to make medicinal syrups with fantastic immune boosting properties, known to prevent and sooth symptoms of influenza & other winter viruses.

 Tree Planting & Food Map Celebration

-Join us for the unveiling of the native food map.
-To celebrate the new food map, three native fruiting trees will be planted by the community.
-We will also be doing brass rubbing while drinking seasonal cider and apple juice!
+A celebration and unveiling of the local foraging food map.
+To celebrate the new plaque, four fruiting trees were planted by the community, alongside the taking of brass rubbings while drinking seasonal cider and apple juice!

 Kayle Brandon is a Bristol based artist who works with local people making artworks which are specific to sites, places and communities.
 She regularly work on projects looking at how people relate to place, environment and social politics.
 Christopher Roe is a Bristol based herbalist with an apothecary at Grow Wilder Bristol.